numfocus/gsoc/2017/proposals/chait-kaitlyn.md

     *Threejs.VRControls()* takes in a *Threejs.PerspectiveCamera()* in
     its parameters in order to work properly.
-In the following code block, I will show a prototype os how this solution would be implemented and ran in a Jupyter Notebook.
+In the following code block, I will show a prototype os how this solution would be implemented and tested in a Jupyter Notebook.

 ~~~~
 Backend: